Jeff Dahlgren: Early career

 From 1982 to 1985, Dahlgren was the singer in the punk rock band Wasted Youth.
 Dahlgren and Al Stiritz (the Wasted Youth drummer) met in Southern California, both having a love for alternative music, skating and surfing.
 They attended a Black Flag concert in Santa Monica California with Wasted Youth guitarist Chett Lehrer, and soon after Dahlgren was brought in as the frontman.
 Later, Dahlgren left the band for undisclosed reasons.

 Mylène Farmer met Dahlgren in the early 1990s in Los Angeles, California.
-At the time of their meeting she was working on the single Que mon cœur lâche.
+At the time of their meeting she was working on the single "Que mon cœur lâche".
 Immediately they began working together.
-Around the same time Dahlgren met producer and director of Giorgino, Laurent Boutonnat.
+Around the same time Dahlgren met producer and director of film "Giorgino", Laurent Boutonnat.
 Dahlgren and Farmer went on to record several albums together.